 - Once fully dry, wipe down again using a fresh, dry cloth.

 Fabric couches stain easily.
 If you don’t get to a spill in time, stains will quickly set, making them much more difficult to remove.

 Now that you’ve followed the initial steps to prep your couch, you’re ready to dive into cleaning it using a solution for fabric couches.
 Remember, you’ll be using either a water-based solution or a solvent, depending on your couch’s specific cleaning code.

-✨ Pro Tip: Using a mild dish soap or detergent mixed with water will help remove stubborn grease stains.
+✨ Pro Tip: Use mild dish soap or a detergent + water mix to help remove stubborn grease stains.

 Steps to Clean a Fabric Couch

 Follow these steps to clean your fabric sofa:

 1. Sprinkle & vacuum up baking soda.
 Baking soda helps remove odors and loosen stains.
 Sprinkle it over your entire couch.
 To remove stains that are set in, make a mixture of equal parts water and baking soda and apply directly to stained areas.
 Let baking soda and/or mixture sit for 15-20 minutes before vacuuming.

 2. Spot test cleaning solution.
 Even if you’re confident that you’ve chosen the right cleaning solution for your fabric couch, you should still test it in a hidden area before cleaning it fully.

 3. Clean it.
 If your spot test was successful, go ahead and treat your entire couch.
 For the best results, you should always follow the instructions printed on the label.